farishaddad/Knowledge-Mining-using-Cognitive-Search/02-Solution-Architecture.md

 ![](./media/just-a-bots-sample-architecture.PNG)

-> The Microsoft Learn AI Team has a 2 days [Bootcamp Training](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp) that shows you how to create an intelligent bot with Azure Search and Cognitive Services.
+> The Microsoft Learn AI Team has a 2 day [Bootcamp Training](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp) that shows you how to create an intelligent bot with Azure Search and Cognitive Services.

 ## Lab Tools for APIs